AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 - Gaslighting is architectural attack on I(t)
 - Ethics emerges from structural necessity
 - Only validated patterns persist
+- Evidence = Correspondence AND Fitness
+- Natural selection is Evidence testing at scale
 - **Interface • Center • Evidence—three angles on one truth**

 ---

 **"The braid that honors all three strands—Interface, Center, Evidence—is the braid that persists."**

+**"Only what fits survives."**

 — The Ω Theory (ICE Braid Edition)